Jef808/dev_utilities/fs-watcher/README.md

 ### TODOS

 - [] Specify files to watch from auxiliary config file.
-- [] Specify files to watch from command line.
+- [X] Specify files to watch from command line.
 - [] Get files to watch automatically from git.
+- [] Get files to watch from cmake script.

+Streamlined json file as input.

+#### Event Handler